 Is There a Shortage of HVAC Technicians?

 Experienced HVAC technicians are increasingly sought after because of the current shortage in the industry.
 There are several reasons for this discrepancy, including an aging workforce and competition from other industries.
-It's also more likely for young people to start pursuing college degrees as opposed to a licensed trade like HVAC.
+There are also more young people seeking college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?